Revision of the Copyright Law

 Purpose of the amendment

-Based on the “Report of the Copyright Subcommittee of the Council for Cultural Affairs” of February 2019, this Act takes measures for appropriate protection of copyrights, etc. including anti-piracy measures on the Internet and measures to facilitate the use of works, etc., in order to appropriately respond to recent changes in social conditions surrounding works, etc. The specific amendments are as follows The specific amendments are as follows
+Based on the “Report of the Copyright Subcommittee of the Council for Cultural Affairs” of February 2019, this revision of the Copyright Law takes measures for appropriate protection of copyrights, etc. including anti-piracy measures on the Internet and measures to facilitate the use of works, etc., in order to appropriately respond to recent changes in social conditions surrounding works, etc. The specific amendments are as follows The specific amendments are as follows

 Strengthening of anti-piracy measures on the Internet